lukasljungberg/privatepython/privatepython_com/website/markdown/py_zero/terminology.md

 ### 12. **Compiler & Interpreter**
 A compiler converts code into machine language before execution, while an interpreter translates code line by line during execution.

-## Conclusion
-This guide provides a fundamental understanding of common programming terms.
-Familiarizing yourself with these concepts will make learning programming easier and more effective.